*Updated May 27, 2021.

 If you want to try growing vegetables, start with low-maintenance plants like onions, lettuce, or beans.
 These plants tend to grow well in a lot of different climates and aren’t too picky about soil conditions.
 Take note; always buy seedlings instead of seeds to get your plants going.
 Seedlings are good for beginners because they are already acclimated to the growing conditions of your area.
 This helps you do a better job of sustaining them throughout the growing season.

-Once you are ready to branch out a little, start adding to your spring garden a plant or two at a time.
+Once you are ready to branch out a little, start adding to your garden a plant or two at a time.
 Trying to go too big or do too much is a recipe for failure.
 On the contrary, create a plan.
 Plot out how you want to go about your gardening vision — when and where to expand.
 In the course of plotting out the details, it is essential to recognize what resources and tools you have available, what you might need to buy, and what kind of plants will thrive in your climate.
 Take note that in order for plants to grow green and healthy, you have to choose the varieties that are a good fit for your area.
 So, do your due diligence by looking into what kind of plants do well in your location.
 While a variety of plants means a variety of needs, one thing that they share in common is the need to obtain the right nutrients and temperature to sustain themselves.
 Native plants are uniquely suited to certain climates, resulting in them thriving in their locality.

-Developing a green thumb this spring doesn’t have to be difficult.
+Developing a green thumb this season doesn’t have to be difficult.
 As you begin, you will soon find it to be both doable and enriching.
 With careful thought and preparation, you could be a few steps away from enjoying the fresh greenery of the season, all-around your home.

 At Real Property Management Dade, we can help you find the perfect Pinecrest rental home for you and your plants.
 View our available rentals and give us a call at 305-501-1511 to schedule a showing today.[/vc_column_text][/vc_column][/vc_row]